non-tech-stuff/org-for-projects/README.md

 Basic organization for all projects

 ## Why
-A conversation...

-_Good, just made a organizational structure for all projects._
 I don't have any time table, all my activity is based on relevant project play (aka work 😂).

 Relevant project example - if I'm having trouble with something I do, or need to automate stuff (food cooking for example).